frcdesign/FRCDesign.org/docs/design-guide/stage1/1A-onshapeFundamentals.md

 - **`Group`**: Limits the relative motion between a group of parts to none
 - **`Fix`**: Fixes a part in space in the assembly (not recommended as it is not parametric)
 - **`Mates`**: Tools to limit degrees of freedom between parts using "mate connectors", which are automatically generated (or manually created) coordinate systems on parts.
 You can align the axes and offset in any direction or rotation you want.
 Different types of mates constrain different degrees of freedom.
 Three commonly used mates are described below:
-    - `Fasten`: The *fasten* mate does not allow any movement between two mate connectors.
+    - `Fasten`: The `fasten` mate does not allow any movement between two mate connectors.
 Eg: A bolt to a hole.
-    - `Revolute`: The *revolute* mate only allows rotational movement along the z-axis between two mate connectors.
+    - `Revolute`: The `revolute` mate only allows rotational movement about the z-axis between two mate connectors.
 Eg: An arm pivot.
-    - `Slider`: The *slider* mate only allows linear movement along the z-axis between two mate connectors.
+    - `Slider`: The `slider` mate only allows linear movement about the z-axis between two mate connectors.
 Eg: An elevator.

 <center><img src="\img\design-guide\stage1a\1a-fasten.gif"width="80%"></center>
 <center> *Example of a fasten mate.* </center>